DNAReplicationLab/fork_arrest/README.md

 please google them if you are not familiar with them.
 The unfamiliar formats are: detect and forkSense which are used by DNAscent detect and pauseFile which is a tab-separated value format used by us.
 Please refer to the [documentation](https://dnascent.readthedocs.io/en/latest/detect.html) of the DNAscent repository for more information on detect and forkSense.
-The pauseFile format is described in the `documentation/` directory.
+The pauseFile format and the version of the forkSense format we use have been described in the `documentation/` directory.

 ## Using `sbatch` to run cluster commands